5 Professional Techniques to Record Electric Guitar at Home

 Step 4

-Route the output(s) on your isolation cabinet to your audio interface.
+Route your microphone to your audio interface’s input 1.

 Step 5